Submission period opens: February 3

 What types of sessions can I submit?

-You can submit a panel (moderator and no more than four speakers), a training (one or two presenters) or a Screening Series session/film.
+You can submit a panel (moderator and no more than four speakers) or a training (one or two presenters).

 How are sessions chosen?

-Once the submission period closes, the public will have a chance to vote on the sessions they want to see presented in Philadelphia.
+Once the submission period closes, the public will have a chance to vote on the sessions they want to see presented in Denver.
 This public vote is one consideration used in scoring the panel submissions.
-Proposals are also broken up by issue area or topic and reviewed by small committees of community leaders.
-Panels that advance past the first round are then reviewed again by the 2019 final selection committee, which makes the final decisions about what sessions are ultimately presented at Netroots Nation.
+Proposals are also broken up by issue area or topic and reviewed by small committees of community leaders (Interested in scoring sessions?
+Sign up here!).
+Panels that advance past the first round are then reviewed again by the 2020 final selection committee, which makes the final decisions about what sessions are ultimately presented at Netroots Nation.

 What does a good proposal look like?

-Successful panels usually have a cross-issue focus, present an action-oriented take on an issue or share lessons learned, include experienced moderators and interesting speakers, and are not commercials for a single organization or product.
+Successful panels usually have a cross-issue focus, present an action-oriented take on an issue or share lessons learned, include experienced moderators and engaging speakers, and do not serve as commercials for a single organization or product.
 Successful trainings are skills-focused (as opposed to discussion or debate-focused) and range from beginner/basic to expert/advanced level.
 When you’re describing your panelists or trainers, be sure to tell us WHY they’re a good fit for your session and what their expertise is.
-Simply pasting in speaker bios generally isn’t helpful.
+Simply pasting in speaker bios isn’t as helpful.

 How important is diversity really?